ethereumclassic/classic-guide/source/index.rst

-.. homestead guide documentation master file, created by sphinx-quickstart on Tue Jan  5 17:30:05 2016.
+..
+Homestead guide documentation master file, created by sphinx-quickstart on Tue Jan  5 17:30:05 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+Modification to classic began on Sat Jul 30 07:00:00 2016

-Ethereum Homestead Documentation
+Ethereum Classic Documentation
 ===============================================================================

-..  image:: img/ethereum-homestead-documentation-logo.png
+..  image:: img/ethereum-classic-documentation-logo.png
 ..   :height: 500px
 ..   :width: 394 px
    :scale: 50 %